About Counselling

 Q: Is it normal to feel nervous before starting therapy?

-Q: What if I’ve tried counselling before and it didn’t help?
+Q: I tried counselling before and it didn’t help – now what?

 A: That’s a common experience.
-Every therapist has a different style, and sometimes it takes finding the right fit.
-I encourage clients to share what has or hasn’t worked for them in the past so we can adjust our approach together.
+Every therapist has a different style.
+I encourage you to share what has or hasn’t worked so we can tailor our approach.
 Therapy works best as a collaboration.

 Q: How do I know if you’re the right therapist for me?

-Q: What if I don’t know what to say in a session?
+Q: What if I don’t know what to say?

 Q: Will you give me advice or tell me what to do?

-Q: What if I forget what we talked about?
+Q: What if I forget what we discussed?

 Q: Can I bring a support person (partner, friend, family) to a session?